-* Aware of feelings of others and self and can communicate appropriately
+- Aware of the feelings of both self and other people and can communicate appropriately

 Frederic Flach, MD3

-The illness is not in the falling apart.
+To Frederic Flach, the illness is not in the falling apart.
 Falling apart just may be what is needed.
 The illness lies in the failure to learn from the experience, reorganize, and reintegrate after stressful events.
-When this happens, the illness is becoming “trapped in a persistent, chronic state of dysfunction.”4
+When this happens, the illness is getting “trapped in a persistent, chronic state of dysfunction.”4

 Many features of the resilient personality can be found in early childhood and shaped by later experience.
 We are open systems, subject to the forces of the external environment.
 Stressful events and challenges are unique opportunities to assess what is in our wheelhouse and what can be.